 This article is here to show you exactly how to remove the dog smell from your car using a simple step-by-step guide.
-We also discuss how to get the pee smell out of your car, and remove pet urine stains from car upholstery and seats.
+We also discuss how to get the pee smell out of your car and remove pet urine stains from car upholstery and seats.
 Sometimes unpleasant odors disappear due to leaving the windows down.
 However, there are methods you can use to get your vehicle smelling fresh and keep the dirt away.

-Car upholstery is made of thick material and the floors are carpeted, so the moisture from them, unfortunately, gets absorbed into the fibres and leaves nasty lingering smells.
+Car upholstery is made of thick material and the floors are carpeted, so the moisture from them, unfortunately, gets absorbed into the fibers and leaves nasty lingering smells.
 Luckily there is a lot you can do, so read on to have your car interiors smelling clean in no time.

 How to remove dog smell from your car step-by-step